cran-task-views/Survival/Survival.md

     `r pkg("imputeYn")` package.
 The `r pkg("aftgee")` package implements recently developed inference procedures for the AFT models with both the rank-based approach and the least squares approach.
+    The `r pkg("boot.pval")` package contains the convenience function `censboot_summary` for computing bootstrap p-values and confidence intervals for AFT models.
 -   ***Additive Models:*** Both `r pkg("survival")` and `r pkg("timereg")` fit the additive hazards model of Aalen in functions `aareg` and `aalen`, respectively.